List of Super Nintendo Entertainment System games

 Games were released in plastic-encased ROM cartridges.
 The cartridges are shaped differently for different regions; North American cartridges have a rectangular bottom with inset grooves matching protruding tabs in the console, while other regions' cartridges are narrower with a smooth curve on the front and no grooves.
 The physical incompatibility can be overcome with use of various adapters, or through modification of the console.
 Internally, a regional lockout chip within the console and in each cartridge prevents PAL region games from being played on Japanese or North American consoles and vice versa.
 This can be overcome through the use of adapters, typically by inserting the imported cartridge in one slot and a cartridge with the correct region chip in a second slot.
 Alternatively, disconnecting one pin of the console's lockout chip will prevent it from locking the console, although hardware in later games can detect this situation.

-The list is initially organized alphabetically by their English titles or their alphabet conversions, but it is also possible to sort each column individually.
+The list is by default organized alphabetically by their English titles or their alphabet conversions, but it is also possible to sort each column individually.
 It is arranged with the different titles being listed once for each program that it contains; the various titles are listed by the majority name first.
 When two English regions released a game with different names, the title in the region it was first released is listed first.
 All English titles are listed first, with an alternate title listed afterward.
+This list also include the games that were released exclusively for the Nintendo Power.
+In the case of a game that was distributed in Japan both for the Nintendo Power and as a standard cartridge, it's the release date of the latter that is mentioned here regardless if it came out first digitally.
+For release dates specific to the Nintendo Power, see Nintendo Power (cartridge)#List of games.